Flat from anti-de Sitter: Einstein spacetimes in covariant Newman--Unti gauge

 Fefferman--Graham's gauge is covariant with respect to the three-dimensional pseudo-Riemannian boundary $\mathscr{M}$.
 It can also be modified so as to make it Weyl-covariant \cite{ciamlei,Jia:2021hgy,Jia:2023gmk, Ciambelli:2023ott}.
 However, it does not admit a smooth vanishing-$k$ limit.
 Alternative gauges are Bondi or Newman--Unti \cite{Bondi1962,Sachs1962-2, NU1962}, valid regardless of the cosmological constant, but not covariant with respect to the boundary.
 Let us consider for concreteness the Newman--Unti gauge with radial coordinate $r$.\footnote{Both in Bondi and Newman--Unti, $\partial_r$ is tangent to a null geodesic congruence.
 In Newman--Unti gauge this congruence is affinely parameterized, in contrast to Bondi.
 This enables to parallelly transport a canonical null tetrad and make contact with Newman--Penrose formalism \cite{NP68}.} The line element reads:

 where $V$, $U_i$ and $G_{ij}$ are functions of \emph{all} coordinates.
-They are treated as power series of $r$, possibly including logarithms,\footnote{Logarithms can also appear in the Fefferman--Graham gauge when the bulk dimension is even \cite{Henningson:1998gx, deHaro:2000vlm}.} with coefficients depending on boundary coordinates $x$: the retarded time $u=\nicefrac{x^0}{k}$ and the angles $\mathbf{x}$.
+They are treated as power series of $r$, possibly including logarithms,\footnote{Logarithms also appear in the Fefferman--Graham gauge when the boundary dimension is even \cite{Henningson:1998gx, deHaro:2000vlm}.} with coefficients depending on boundary coordinates $x$: the retarded time $u$ and the angles $\mathbf{x}$.

 The bulk metric \eqref{bulkNU} is stable neither under boundary diffeomorphisms $x\to x'$, nor under Weyl rescalings $r\to r \mathcal{B}(x) $, and these are the features we would like to implement in a ``covariantized'' version of the gauge at hand.
 To this end, we trade $-k^2\text{d}u$ for a boundary one-form $\text{u}=u_\mu \text{d}x^\mu$, which is an invariant object dual to a time-like vector field normalized at $-k^2$.
-Since $k=\sqrt{\nicefrac{-\Lambda}{3}}$ also plays the role of effective boundary velocity of light, this amounts to choosing a time-like boundary congruence that could be interpreted as a hydrodynamic velocity field, if the boundary energy--momentum tensor were associated with a fluid.
+As it will become manifest in Sec.~\ref{brrm}, where the timelike conformal boundary will become a null manifold equipped with a Carrollian structure in the limit $k \to 0$, our parameterization has been chosen such that $k=\sqrt{\nicefrac{-\Lambda}{3}}$ plays the role of effective boundary velocity of light.
+Therefore, the previous substitution amounts to choosing a time-like boundary congruence that could be interpreted as a hydrodynamic velocity field, if the boundary energy--momentum tensor were associated with a fluid.
 This is not necessarily so because the hydrodynamic regime requires constitutive relations, which are not obeyed everywhere in the Einstein solution space.
 The subspace where this happens is the realm of fluid/gravity correspondence \cite{Haack:2008cp, Bhattacharyya:2008jc}.
 For convenience, we will nonetheless refer to $\text{u}$ as the ``velocity field'' and decompose the energy--momentum tensor accordingly.

 Introducing a boundary congruence provides also the appropriate tool for addressing Weyl invariance.
 In the spirit of the Fefferman--Graham ambient construction, the bulk geometry should be insensitive to a Weyl rescaling of the boundary metric (weight $-2$) and of the boundary velocity form (weight $-1$)